brainstormforce/wp-spectra/README.md

 ### 1.22.0 ###
 * New: Forms Block.
 [Read More](https://ultimategutenberg.com/forms/).
-* Fix: Conditional block - Fixed console error after deactivating all the blocks.
+* Fix: Conditional block -  Console error after deactivating all the blocks from the UAG dashboard.

 ### 1.21.1 ###
 * Improvement: Added compatibility with WordPress v5.7.